This page lists potential problems that you may encounter while installing, configuring, and running eZ Platform.

-If you're having difficulty completing installation on a system with limited RAM (1GB or 2GB, for example), check that you've enabled swap.
-This allows your Operating System to use the hard disk to supplement RAM when it runs out.
-Running
+If you have problems installing eZ Platform on a system with limited RAM (for example 1GB or 2GB), enable swap.
+It allows your operating system to use the hard disk to supplement RAM when it runs out.

 php bin/console --env=prod cache:clear from your project's root directory).

-To make use of the Back Office, you need to define the maximum upload sizeto be consistent with the maximum file size defined in the Content Type using a File, Media or Image Field Definition.
+To make use of the Back Office, the defined maximum upload size must be consistent with the maximum file size defined in the Content Type using a File, Media or Image Field.

 This is done by setting